timh1975/SoftwareEngineeringPortfolio/week10.md

 ## Checking on Pull Requests ##

 I read through the existing pull requests, looking for those who have had code reviews and ready for merging.
-I undertook a check that the comments for the code reivew I undertok last week had been actioned. (fig 1)
+I undertook a check that the comments for the code reivew I undertok last week had been actioned. (fig 1).
+The request asked that comments were added and that commented out code was removed.

 ![](/images/week10-check-changes-made.png "")

 **fig 1**

-The feature branch was ready for merging into the development branch.
-I added comments in the reivew and approved (fig 2)
+Once the reive of changes were confrime, I added comments in the reivew and approved (fig 2).
+The next step was to merge the feature branch into the development branch.

 ![](/images/week10-code-review-completed.png "")